Man accused of stealing $105,000 worth of impact windows in Sweetwater

 The report states that the victim told police the trailer had been parked behind the warehouse the previous day and was discovered missing the next morning.

-Police said surveillance video showed that at about 7:50 p.m. on Feb.
-26, two individuals wearing dark clothing arrived in a white Freightliner Cascadia, attached it to the trailer and drove away toward Northwest 129th Avenue.
+Surveillance video obtained exclusively by Local 10 shows that around 7:50 p.m. on Feb.
+26, two individuals dressed in dark clothing arrived in a white Freightliner Cascadia, hitched it to the trailer, and drove off toward Northwest 129th Avenue, according to police.

 Investigators later determined that a black Chevrolet Equinox bearing a Florida tag registered to Yudier Fabregat Martell was used to transport him to the scene and follow the stolen trailer as it entered Florida’s Turnpike from Northwest 41st Street.